 There are those who are apologists for procrastination, who even trumpet its benefits.
 An October, 2015 article by Peter Economy (are we to believe that’s actually his name?) in Inc. titled Five Surprising Ways Procrastinating Brings You Success And Happiness, strikes me as dubiously buoyant.
 Mr. Economy (c’mon, really?) states, “according to researchers, procrastination has more than quadrupled over the past 30 years, with more than 26% of people admitting they are chronic procrastinators.”
-Economy moves on with blithe unconcern for who these researchers are or what their studies consisted of, so I will leave it to you to imagine how it was scientifically determined that not doing what you’re supposed to be doing at any given moment has increased fourfold since 1986, or what methods were used to extract confessions of habitual slacking from 26% of us.
+I leave it to you to imagine how it was scientifically determined that not doing what you’re supposed to be doing at any given moment has increased fourfold since 1986.
+Or what methods were used to extract confessions of habitual slacking from 26% of us.

 - Becoming Invested In Things You Care About — meaning, instead of writing your term paper you’re doing something fun and therefore perhaps discovering your true purpose in life (how’d that work for you in college?)